folsomcp/specpolFlow/Restructure.md

+TODO in order

+Vero:
+[ ] finish the Regions class
+wait for colin to tidy the class names
+[ ] check the mask class for consistency (and also .clean instead of .clean_mask is class function) [ ] in mask class, use the region class to return mask [ ] Bz into the LSD class.

+Colin:
+[ ] tidy up the class names linelist and spectrum
+[ ] move rvfits to the LSD class
+[ ] moving the __main__ to scripts in the CommandLineScript
+    wait until V has moved the Bz to the LSD class for that one..
+[ ] check whether we can split off some part of ioLSD
+* def plot(self, figsize=(10,10), sameYRange=True, plotZeroLevel=True, **kwargs):
+    [ ] add fig=None, ax=None so that another call can overplot another LSD profile.
+    [ ] maybe add an option for scatter with errors and just lines.

-*** Colin will check the [:] in the set items for a lsd[2] = lsd[3] type of command and check if it is needed
+*** Colin will check the [:] in the set items for a lsd[2] = lsd[3] type of command and check if it is needed -> DONE!

 Some convention:

 filename : fname
 reading function read_objectName()
 use save in classes for the functions that save

+Spectrum are in nm.
+Masks are in nm.
+ExcludeMaskRegions in nm.

 [ ] Rename ioLSD to something better, and arrange the init for direct access to these functions?